Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 .
 Biographical references: Nathaniel Biebert at Studium Excitare

 , the Christian Cyclopedia

 , and Wikipedia

-Labels: book of concord, formula of concord, lutheran confessions, lutheransim, martin chemnitz, melanchthon, theology
+Labels: biography, book of concord, commemoration, formula of concord, hagiography, lutheran confessions, lutheransim, martin chemnitz, melanchthon, theology